-Figure 6 - White Team communication flow between other stakeholders
+Figure 7 - Control Group communication flow between stakeholders

-7.3.2 Threat Intelligence Team
+5.3.2 Threat Intelligence Team

 The Threat Intelligence team comprises of team members from a Threat Intelligence Provider.
 The Threat Intelligence team consists of at least one Threat Intelligence Lead and one Threat Intelligence Analyst.
 These roles can be fulfilled by the same person.